John Guidetti: Loan to Celtic

 On 4 September 2014, Guidetti joined Scottish Premiership side Celtic on loan for the 2014–15 season, but was ineligible for the UEFA Europa League group stages.
 He made his debut nine days later, replacing Scott Brown for the final 29 minutes of a 2–1 home win over Aberdeen.
 On 24 September he scored his first Celtic goal, opening a 3–0 home win over Heart of Midlothian in the last 16 of the Scottish League Cup.
 Three days later he scored his first Premiership goals, netting both as Celtic won 2–1 at St Mirren.

 He scored a hat-trick on 29 October, as Celtic advanced to the semi-finals of the Scottish League Cup with a 6–0 win over Partick Thistle.
 His treble was the 15th hat-trick scored at Celtic by a Swedish player.
-Three days later he scored the only goal in a league win over Inverness Caledonian Thistle, his ninth goal in his last seven games.
+Three days later, he scored the only goal in a league win over Inverness Caledonian Thistle, his ninth goal in his last seven games.
 He was named as the Premiership Player of the Month for October 2014, with six goals in four games, all won by Celtic.

 Guidetti scored a penalty in Celtic's 4–0 win at Heart of Midlothian in the fourth round of the Scottish Cup on 30 November; its awarding was controversial as the Hearts players protested that he had dived under pressure from Brad McKay.
-It was his 11th goal in just 10 games for Celtic, after which Guidetti embarked on run of 10 games without a goal, and lost his place in the starting eleven to Leigh Griffiths.
+It was his 11th goal in just 10 games for Celtic, after which Guidetti embarked on a run of 10 games without a goal, and lost his place in the starting eleven to Leigh Griffiths.
 However, on as a second-half substitute in the UEFA Europa League match against Inter Milan on 19 February, he rescued a 3–3 draw for Celtic with a stoppage-time equaliser, controlling a lobbed pass onto his chest before volleying into the roof of the net.

 On 15 March, Guidetti won his first silverware at Celtic, as they defeated Dundee United 2–0 in the League Cup Final at Hampden Park.
 He came on in the 69th minute for Griffiths, and 15 minutes later when James Forrest won a penalty, Celtic players wanted Guidetti to take it; Forrest took it himself and it was saved by Radosław Cierzniak.
 Prior to that, Guidetti had assisted Forrest for Celtic's second goal.
 On 19 April, in a Scottish Cup semi-final at Hampden Park, he came on for Griffiths in extra time and equalised against Inverness, although Celtic eventually lost 2–3.
 It was his 15th goal of the season.
 Guidetti finished the season with 15 goals from 35 appearances for Celtic.

 At the end of the 2014–15 season, it was announced that parent club Manchester City did not intend to offer Guidetti a new contract, and would become a free agent once his contract expired along with teammate Micah Richards.